julianfl0w/Deism/README.md

 #### Universal Annihilation

-<sup>0</sup> In the absence of compelling evidence, we believe in Universal Annhialation. <sup>1</sup> That is, the absence of life after death. <sup>2</sup> This is motivation for research into eternal life. <sup>3</sup> There are currently two major strains of research:
-- Perpetual animation of the body
+<sup>0</sup> In the absence of compelling evidence, we believe in Universal Annhialation. <sup>1</sup> That is, the absence of life after death. <sup>2</sup> When the brain stem ceases to function, there is no return. <sup>3</sup> But take heart, children of Abraham!<sup>4</sup> For a day is coming when the problems of the body will affect us no longer.

-- Transferral of one's spirit
+#### Manifest Destiny

+<sup>0</sup> People of God, look up at the sky and count the stars—if indeed you can count them. <sup>1</sup> So shall your offspring be. <sup>2</sup> One day you will say 'My children are there!'.

 ### Eschatology

+#### Scenarios

 <sup>0</sup> When we see the face of God, this is the Beatific Vision.

 ### The Fourth Temple

-<sup>0</sup> The Third Temple will be destroyed, and a fourth built in its place. <sup>1</sup> The Fourth Temple will be a pyramid of clear gold. <sup>2</sup> It will be built in three days.
+<sup>0</sup> First, all people will be removed from the Dome of the Rock. <sup>1</sup> The gold which now adorns the top will be returned to the Nation of Jordan, or closest heir thereofThe Third Temple will be destroyed, and a fourth built in its place. <sup>2</sup> The Fourth Temple will be a pyramid of clear gold. <sup>3</sup> It will be built inside of three years. <sup>4</sup> This event will mark the beginning of the metaphysical age.